Characters of Kingdom Hearts: Eraqus

-Eraqus' name is an anagram of "Square", referencing series developer company Square Enix.
-He also bears a resemblance to Final Fantasy series creator Hironobu Sakaguchi.
-An additional boss modeled after Eraqus' armor, called the Armor of Eraqus (アーマー・オブ・ザ・マスター, Āmā obu za Masutā), appears in Birth by Sleep Final Mix as an opponent in the Mirage Arena.
+Eraqus' name is an anagram of "Square", referencing series developer company Square Enix, and acting as a parallel to Yen Sid's name being Disney in reverse.
+He also resembles Final Fantasy series creator Hironobu Sakaguchi.
+An boss modeled after Eraqus' armor, called the Armor of Eraqus (アーマー・オブ・ザ・マスター, Āmā obu za Masutā), appears in Birth by Sleep Final Mix as an opponent in the Mirage Arena.

 Foretellers

 The Foretellers (予知者, Yochisha) are a group of Keyblade Masters trained under the Master of Masters, each a leader of one of the five Unions established to gather light and combat darkness.
-First appearing in Kingdom Hearts χ, the Foretellers are each given a copy of the Book of Prophecies, which details their master's prediction of the future and the manifestation of worlds.
+They first appear in Kingdom Hearts χ, where they are each given a copy of the Book of Prophecies, which details their master's prediction of the future and the manifestation of worlds.
 After the Master disappears, the Foretellers' paranoia of a traitor among themselves results in infighting that eventually leads to the Keyblade War and the destruction of the world.
 With the exception of Ava, the Foretellers appear in the epilogue of Kingdom Hearts III, where they are summoned by Luxu and informed of the events that occurred in their absence.